the new encompass user experience

 The details panel has received a substantial makeover.
 Previously I had different details panels on the Chart, List and Risk & Identity pages.
 One was vertical, the others horizontal, and with lots of scrollbars.
 I have unified them and added tabs to support the increasing amount of information found here.

 As a result of the unification risk assessment is now available on the Chart and List pages.
-For organisations and persons I have added a dedicated tab where risk categories can be set and verification and screening searches executed.
+For organizations and persons I have added a dedicated tab where risk categories can be set and verification and screening searches executed.
 The details panel is now a persistent element in the interface.
 If the details panel is open on the Chart, it will stay open when navigating to the List and Risk & Identity pages.
 This works well in tandem with the global entity selection.

 I have applied a global entity selection, meaning entity selections are maintained throughout the various pages in the application.
 This provides an easy way to look at the same content through a different lens.